German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Dative

-Dative prepositions work the same way, but they take the dative case instead.
-That means you have to keep on your toes for those article and adjective endings!
+Dative prepositions work the same way, but take the dative case instead.
+That means you have to watch out for those article and adjective endings!
 For example:

 mit — with